 AI workloads generate significant heat, requiring advanced cooling solutions that don't compromise environmental sealing.

-Compact form factors are often necessary for space-constrained factory deployments, yet must house powerful computing components.
+Compact form factors are often necessary for space-constrained factory deployments yet must house powerful computing components.

 Manufacturing operations require 24/7 availability with minimal maintenance windows.